Lonely in Your Home Business? Here's Some Tips

 hard to separate home life from work especially when business is thriving.

-I do not have any problems with neighbors, primarily because I run an internet
+I do not have any problems with neighbors, primarily because I run an Internet

 business and as such have no stock requirements apart from basic stationary.
 The